International Finance

 • Discount rate doesn’t change — these are CF adjustments

-• If a subsidiary’s effective rate < 15%, a top-up tax is collected
+• If a subsidiary’s effective rate < 15%, a top-up is collected — often domestically via a QDMTT, otherwise via the parent

-• Tax shields from low-tax subsidiaries may shrink for large MNEs (affects APV Step 2)
+• Tax shields from low-tax subsidiaries may shrink for in-scope groups (affects APV Step 2)

 Part 6: Putting It All Together